banzaicloud/koperator-docs/docs/external-listener/index.md

     Configure the ingress controller you want to use:

     - To use Envoy, set the `ingressController` field in the `KafkaCluster` custom resource to `envoy`.
-For an example, [see](https://github.com/banzaicloud/koperator/blob/master/config/samples/banzaicloud_v1beta1_kafkacluster.yaml).
+For an example, [see](https://github.com/banzaicloud/koperator/blob/672b19d49e5c0a22f9658181003beddb56f17d33/config/samples/banzaicloud_v1beta1_kafkacluster.yaml#L12).

       ```yaml
       spec:
         ingressController: "envoy"
       ```

     - To use Istio ingress controller set the `ingressController` field to `istioingress`.
 [Istio operator](https://github.com/banzaicloud/istio-operator) v2 is supported from Koperator version 0.21.0+.
-Istio operator manage Istio resources to make available istio ingress.
-Istio operator v2 supports multiple Istio control plane on a same cluster, that is why the corresponding control plane to the gateway must be specified.
+Istio operator v2 supports multiple Istio control plane on the same cluster, that is why the corresponding control plane to the gateway must be specified.
 The `istioControlPlane` field in the `KafkaCluster` custom resource is a reference to that IstioControlPlane resource.
-For an example, [see](https://github.com/banzaicloud/koperator/blob/master/config/samples/kafkacluster-with-istio.yaml).
+For an example, [see](https://github.com/banzaicloud/koperator/blob/672b19d49e5c0a22f9658181003beddb56f17d33/config/samples/kafkacluster-with-istio.yaml#L10).

       ```yaml
       spec: